 Future changes in financial accounting standards, including changes in accounting for stock options, may cause adverse, unexpected fluctuations in the timing of the recognition of revenues or expenses and may affect our financial position or results of operations.
-For example, the FASB recently enacted SFAS 123R, which will require us to adopt a different method of determining the compensation expense of our employee stock options.
-SFAS 123R will have a significant adverse effect on our reported financial conditions and may impact the way we conduct our business.
+For example, SFAS 123R requires us to adopt a method of determining the compensation expense of our employee stock options and report them in the captions of our financial statements.
+The compensation expense reported under SFAS 123R will have a significant adverse effect on our reported financial condition beginning in 2006 and may impact the way we conduct our business.